 What to Know Before You Buy a House

-Tiana and Shannon Harris have jumped both feet into rehabbing a 17-year-old home outside Austin.
-Midway through the process, they share some valuable lessons about buying a home that needs to be remodeled.
+Tiana Cooper has jumped both feet into rehabbing a 17-year-old home outside Austin.
+Midway through the process, she shares some valuable lessons about buying a home that needs to be remodeled.

 What was the most important thing to you when you were home shopping?

-The most important thing was to have land for gardening, our dogs, and so we can eventually have rescue horses.
-We wanted a home that we could customize into our dream “forever house.”
-We wanted the house to have a kitchen that was in good shape and usable now, but that also had room for customization.
+The most important thing was to have land for gardening, my dogs, and so I can eventually have rescue horses.
+I wanted a home that I could customize into a dream “forever house.”
+I wanted the house to have a kitchen that was in good shape and usable now, but that also had room for customization.

 What did you worry most about when you were considering your home purchase?